 indev_drv.read = evdev_read;

-The porting guide provides some information on adding touch input but is missing a couple of very crucial bits of information.
+The porting guide provides some information on adding touch input.

 With those modifications the touch screen should now be functional.